 Ready to start flipping houses?
-It can be a lucrative way to make money, helping you make thousands of dollars in a short time.
+It can be a lucrative way to make thousands of dollars in a short period of time.
 However, you typically need to have a good amount of cash to get started.
 If you don’t have enough money to buy a home and pay for renovations tucked away in savings, you’ll need to explore your financing options with fix and flip loans.

 |Fix and flip loan||Recommended for|